Matcha.Guide

 Is PerfectTed Matcha Good?

 For daily lattes and convenience, yes — it is good value and widely available.
-For straight drinking and deeper ceremonial flavour, there are better options at higher price points.
+For straight drinking and deeper ceremonial flavour, Mori is the direct-online upgrade we would compare first before you move into much more expensive heritage Japanese tins.

 PerfectTed Ceremonial Grade Matcha Review